-We estimate that we will receive approximately \$ million from the sale of the common units, or \$ million if the underwriters' over-allotment option is exercised in full, in each case, after deducting underwriting discounts and commissions and offering expenses.
-We expect to use approximately \$45 million of these net proceeds to reduce indebtedness under our senior revolving acquisition facility, substantially all of which will be incurred in our planned acquisition of ProFlame.
-We will use the balance of the net proceeds for general partnership purposes, including future acquisitions and repayment of debt under our working capital facility.
-If we do not complete the acquisition of ProFlame before the closing of this offering, the net proceeds will be invested in short term, investment grade, interest-bearing securities until the completion of the acquisition.
-If we do not complete the acquisition of ProFlame after the closing of this offering, we will use the net proceeds for general partnership purposes.
+We estimate that we will receive approximately \$38.5 million from the sale of the common units, or \$44.4 million if the underwriter's over-allotment option is exercised in full, in each case, after deducting underwriting discounts and commissions and offering expenses.
+We expect to use approximately \$36 million of these net proceeds to repay a portion of the indebtedness outstanding under various tranches of our Senior Secured Notes.
+The Senior Secured Notes anticipated to be repaid bear interest at a weighted average rate of approximately 7.5% per annum and have various maturities ranging from 2008 to 2016.
+We will use the balance of the net proceeds for general partnership purposes, including, but not limited to, repayment of additional debt, working capital, and capital expenditures.